moby/moby/docs/reference/commandline/run.md

 The values are sent to the appropriate `syscall` as they are set.
 Docker doesn't perform any byte conversion.
 Take this into account when setting the values.

+#### For `nproc` usage:

+Be careful setting `nproc` with the `ulimit` flag as `nproc` is designed by Linux to set the maximum number of processes available to a user, not to a container.
+For example, start four containers with `daemon` user:

+    docker run -d -u daemon --ulimit nproc=3 busybox top docker run -d -u daemon --ulimit nproc=3 busybox top docker run -d -u daemon --ulimit nproc=3 busybox top docker run -d -u daemon --ulimit nproc=3 busybox top

+The 4th container fails and reports "[8] System error: resource temporarily unavailable" error.
+This fails because the caller set `nproc=3` resulting in the first three containers using up the three processes quota set for the `daemon` user.